 Pilkington worked in book publishing as a Subsidiary Rights Director and received an MFA from Sarah Lawrence College.
 Her new story collection, This Side of Water: Stories, published by Regal House publishing, is the 2019 Winner of the American Fiction Award in the short story category.
 She is currently working on a collection of essays and a novel that takes place in Manhattan and Provence.

 Pilkington is the founder and director of Page Turners, a literacy program of the Archdiocese of New York that brings authors into the inner-city schools to teach writing.
+She also currently serves as a trustee to Sarah Lawrence College.

 Born in New York, Pilkington lives in Rye and Manhattan.